Generic name: METHADONE HYDROCHLORIDE 40mg

 Dosage form: tablet

-In addition, consider the following important factors that differentiate methadone from other opioid analgesics:
+Consider the following important factors that differentiate methadone from other opioids:

-- The peak respiratory depressant effect of methadone occurs later and persists longer than its peak analgesic effect.
+- The peak respiratory depressant effect of methadone occurs later and persists longer than its peak pharmacologic effect.

 - A high degree of opioid tolerance does not eliminate the possibility of methadone overdose, iatrogenic or otherwise.
 Deaths have been reported during conversion to methadone from chronic, high-dose treatment with other opioid agonists and during initiation of methadone treatment of addiction in subjects previously abusing high doses of other opioid agonists.